jawuku/dotfiles/Revised_Debian10_Setup.md

 zathura zathura-djvu zathura-cb  (or xpdf, atril)

-mpv (or totem, smplayer, vlc)
+smplayer (or pragha, lxmusic, vlc, smplayer)
 # vlc also has an ncurses interface (vlc -I ncurses)
 # add alias in ~/.bashrc:
 alias vlc='vlc -I ncurses'
+# cmus is another command line alternative

-qalculate-gtk (or galculator) (or stick with xcalc)
+qalculate-gtk (or galculator) (or stick with xcalc) a command-line alternative is apcalc

 xarchiver (or file-roller)

 xfburn (or brasero)

-lxappearance
+lxappearance lxappearance-obconf

-pavucontrol pasystray
+pavucontrol

-rofi (or gmrun or dmenu)
+rofi (or gmrun, dmenu)

 ntp

 transmission-gtk

-nitrogen (or feh)

 utilities
 ---------